Chapter 609 — Criminal Code

 Physical Interference With Safe Access to Health Care

-It is a crime to physically obstruct or block someone's access to a health care facility.
-This is a misdemeanor for a …
+It is a crime to intentionally and physically obstruct any individual's access to or exit from a health care facility.
+A …

 609.75